 Neil has carried out funded research on digital technology, society and education for national research agencies and funders in the UK, Australia, US, Sweden and Uruguay, alongside projects for the BBC, Gates Foundation, Microsoft Partners in Learning, Save The Children, National Assembly of Wales and UNESCO.

-Neil is a regular keynote speaker at international conferences and he also produces the ‘Meet The Education Researcher‘ podcast – exploring the latest ideas from across the world of education research.
+Neil is a regular keynote speaker at international conferences, is a Fellow of the Academy of Social Sciences in Australia and he also produces the ‘Education Technology Society‘ podcast.
 He is writing this in the third person.